rheinwerk-verlag/pganonymize/README.rst

 PostgreSQL Anonymizer
 =====================

-A commandline tool to anonymize PostgreSQL databases for GDPR purposes.
+A commandline tool to anonymize PostgreSQL databases for DSGVO/GDPR purposes.

-It uses a YAML definition file to define which tables and fields should be anonymized and provides various methods of anonymization.
+It uses a YAML file to define which tables and fields should be anonymized and provides various methods of anonymization.
+The tool requires a direct PostgreSQL connection to perform the anonymization.

 .. class:: no-web no-pdf